PaulSender/CHIAP/ProgressUpdates.md

   * Learning new NetBeans IDE

 # Comments
 1. Better organize the project repo.
-For example, move source code to separate folders for client/server
+For example, move source code to separate folders for client/server (Resolved)